nel-lab/Behavior3D/README.md

 * run ```pip install -e .```
 * outside the Behavior3D directory, clone [pseyepy source code](https://github.com/bensondaled/pseyepy)
   * pseyepy is used for capturing video with PS3Eye cameras
-> Additional pseyepy dependencies may be required (cython, libusb, etc.).
-Dependencies can usually be installed in the Behavior3D conda environment using ```conda install <package>```.
+> Additional pseyepy dependencies may be required depending on OS (mainly libusb).
 See installation and troubleshooting in the pseyepy repo for help.
 * cd into pseyepy directory
 * run ```sudo path/to/env/python setup.py install```
   * it is important to specify the path to the Behavior3D environment python when using sudo.
 This path can be found by running ```which python``` and copying this path